yogidevendra/docs/docs/beginner.md

 The application uses two operators: The first is `FileLineOutputOperator` which extends `AbstractFileOutputOperator` and provides implementations for two methods:
 `getFileName` and `getBytesForTuple`.
-The former creates a file name using the operator id -- this is important if this operator has multiple partitions and prevents the partitions from writing to the same file (which could cause garbled data).
+The former creates a file name using the operator id &dash; this is important if this operator has multiple partitions and prevents the partitions from writing to the same file (which could cause garbled data).
 The latter simply converts the incoming object to an array of bytes and returns it.